DabblerDoppler/ARM_pipelined_processor/readme.md

 2. Initialize instruction memory with test program.
 3. Run simulation and verify waveform output.

+## Further Reading
+`/doc/report.md` contains a more comprehensive explanation of this project for those interested.

 ## Author Notes

 This project was completed for a computer architecture course under strict constraints disallowing any behavioral abstraction or premade IP blocks.
 Forwarding logic, branching, and memory behavior were developed and debugged entirely at the signal and gate level.
 I added some further features past the initial project instruction such as flushing logic.